 - Your employer retaliated against you for asking about unpaid wages even before you filed an administrative complaint

 Even if you believe your unpaid wage and hour claim is $7500 or less you may have a larger claim than you realize or other claims against your employer.
-Scheduling a consultation with a Colorado employment lawyer will allow you the opportunity to explore your situation and options to recover.
+Scheduling a consultation with a Denver employment lawyer will allow you the opportunity to explore your situation and options to recover.